the bordermarkers along this stage are shown (and some adjoining ones).

 The main route is red,

 the variants have other colors.
-The main route is a smooth
+The main route provides a smooth

-on-going route passing along many bordermarkers, the variants give access to
+on-going route along most bordermarkers, the variants give access to

 the remaining bordermarkers.
 See the GRPdesBF-principles.